drgrice1/pg-language-server/README.md

 ### Perl paths

-If you have a nonstandard install of Perl, please set the setting `pg.perlPath`.
-You can also add additional include paths that will be added to the perl search path (@INC) via `pg.includePaths`.
+If you have an installation of Perl at a nonstandard location, please set the `pg.perlPath` setting.
+You can also add additional include paths that will be added to the Perl search path (@INC) via `pg.includePaths`.
 You can use `$workspaceFolder` in `pg.includePaths` which will be replaced by the full folder path.

 ### Perl Critic Customization